beawetton/cit-lab6/README.md

-# cit-lab6</br>
+# cit-lab6

-Lab goals and outcomes:</br>
+Lab goals and outcomes:

-Part 1: Join GitHub and work through Introduction to GitHub course</br>
+Part 1: Join GitHub and work through Introduction to GitHub course

-Part 2: Create lab file</br>
+Part 2: Create lab file

-Part 3: Classes overview</br>
+Part 3: Classes overview

-Part 4: Create and test Book class</br>
+Part 4: Create and test Book class

-Part 5: Create and test Library class</br>
+Part 5: Create and test Library class

-Part 6: Add at least two more books to the library</br>
+Part 6: Add at least two more books to the library

 Part 7: Add ISBN and a delete book method